katiehuangx/Transition-into-Data-Analytics/README.md

 3. Python

 **💡 My Experience**
-- SQL is the easiest to study and it's the COMPULSORY skill in any Data Analyst (or related) role.
+- SQL is the easiest to study and it's the COMPULSORY skill in any Data Analyst (or -related) role.
 - Understanding SQL concepts helps in learning Tableau (i.e. creating Calculated Fields), hence why I suggested studying SQL first, followed by Tableau.
-- Most of the time, Python is a good-to-have skill, but in some companies, Python is compulsory.
+- Most of the time, Python is a _good-to-have_ skill, but in some companies, Python is compulsory.
 Also, if you're moving towards the Data Scientist or Data Engineering route, you must be proficient in Python.

 ## 📕 Where to Learn SQL